sdondley/ClimateChangeChat/about.md

             * Because I want to call attention to my project

 # Goals
-* Have a creative outlet where I'm free of the chains and impositions of corporate social media platforms
+* Have a creative outlet free of limitations and impositions of corporate social media platforms
 * make it exceptionally update and maintain
     * will be less likely to abandon a project that is less of a pain to update
 * share ideas and notes with other easily and quickly